 “And we have gingerbread on the porch in the afternoon,” said the boy, “and Rachel comes.
 Mother says children must not be vexed at the Lord’s Day.”

 “Yes,” said the old man, “mother is so good to us—so good—” and when he saw clearly again, the child was gone.
-Only the shadow lay upon the upper step of the porch, and the sunbeam was shrunken to a narrow path of light.
+Only the shadow lay upon the porch’s upper step, and the sunbeam was shrunken to a narrow path of light.

 He stretched out his trembling hands and called sorrowfully to the boy.
 “Come back!
 O come back!
 I had forgotten so much!
 And the lilacs—” but he was alone.
 And his hair was almost white.
 He covered his face with his hands and shivered, for the shadow was creeping up the porch.